Last Updated: September 27, 2018

-Change is difficult, so it’s natural that seniors can have difficulty transitioning to assisted living communities.
+Change is difficult, so it’s natural that seniors can have difficulty transitioning to an assisted living community.
 While there are many benefits of assisted living, there’s no getting around the fact that the move involves changes that seniors don’t always like.

 Some of the difficult aspects of a move to assisted living can include:

 - Feelings of abandonment.